marc-bouvier/marc-bouvier.github.io/_posts/2018-01-30-apache-isis.md

 Isis is supposed to take care of the gui for you and let you concentrate on business logic.
 It seems appropriate for fast prototyping.
 But is it suitable for production?
 I may use it for personnal project to see if it can be useful.

+Also, it may be a good starting point for BDD and DDD trainings.

 Let's take a closer look at Isis.